Stroke & Vascular Disorders

 • Symptomatic hemorrhagic transformation is more likely to complicate large acute ischemic strokes and is an independent predictor of increased morbidity and mortality. |

-Acute ischemic stroke manifests as the sudden onset of focal neurologic deficits, including aphasia, hemiparesis, hemisensory loss, vision loss, neglect, or ataxia.
+Acute ischemic stroke manifests as sudden onset of focal neurologic deficits, including aphasia, hemiparesis, hemisensory loss, vision loss, neglect, or ataxia.
 Intracerebral hemorrhage after thrombolysis may go unnoticed until cerebral dysfunction is caused by increasing blood volume.
 Key signs of symptomatic hemorrhagic transformation include headache, decreased level of consciousness, nausea, vomiting, marked elevation in blood pressure, and worsening of focal neurologic deficits.

-• Hemorrhagic transformation is due to blood-brain barrier disruption and reperfusion that occurs after an acute ischemic stroke. | |
+• Hemorrhagic transformation is due to blood-brain barrier disruption and reperfusion that occurs after cerebral ischemic lesion. | |

-• Post-thrombolysis hemorrhagic transformation is most often asymptomatic. | |
+• Post-thrombolysis hemorrhage is most often asymptomatic. | |

-• Symptomatic intracranial hemorrhage following thrombolysis occurs mostly after large ischemic strokes and leads to worsening of neurologic function, morbidity, and mortality. |
+• Symptomatic intracerebral hemorrhage after thrombolysis occurs mostly within large strokes and may lead to worse neurologic dysfunction, morbidity, or death. |

 • Intravenous thrombolysis increases the risk of hemorrhagic transformation compared to placebo. | |

-• Several factors increase the likelihood of post-thrombolysis intracerebral hemorrhage: coagulopathy; head CT findings; uncontrolled hypertension; hyperglycemia; delayed treatment; advanced age; severe stroke; and incomplete healing from trauma, surgery, or stroke. |
+• Several factors increase the likelihood of post-thrombolysis intracerebral hemorrhage: coagulopathy, head CT findings, uncontrolled hypertension, hyperglycemia, delayed treatment, advanced age, severe stroke, and incomplete healing from trauma, surgery, or stroke. |

 Studies |